-The hydraulic apron drive, standard on the MS1256 and MS1266 (optional on all other Frontier™ heavy-duty models), provides versatile load movement with variable speeds.
+The hydraulic apron drive, optional on all Frontier™ heavy-duty models, provides versatile load movement with variable speeds.
 The two-speed apron drive includes low-speed, high-speed, and cleanout modes.

 With one of the largest beaters on the market, 73.7 cm (29 in.) in diameter, the MS12 Series Spreaders cover more area from top to bottom to handle big loads with ease.

 Faster tip-speed provides a wide uniform spread.
 Paddle assemblies match the material: blunt for wide spread patterns and sharp, ripper-type paddles for more aggressive action.

 Spreader boxes are constructed of corrosion-resistant, galvanized steel to ensure long life.

 The entire spreader box is poly-bonded to marine-type plywood for easy cleaning and minimal freeze up, reducing the amount of torque needed to move heavier loads.

 The hydraulic end gate helps contain high-moisture loads and prevents spillage during transport (optional on the MS1223 and MS1227 and standard on all other heavy-duty models).

 Frontier™ MS12 Series Spreaders feature massive all-welded frames, heavy-duty floors, and side stakes with wrap-around, steel-front corners.

 Rear main beater side panels are welded to durable, 12.7-cm (5-in.), U-channel side members for extra strength and reliability.